Importance of the 5 Domains of Language

 The rules of speech sounds.
 Phonology governs how phonemes (i.e., distinct units of sounds that can affect meaning) are used in a language system, such as the rules and combinations for using phonemes.
 Phonemes are individual sounds, like /b/ and /h/ in the words bat and hat.
 These two words differ simply because of the initial phonemes /b/ and /h/.
-The remainder of each word sounds exactly the same, though the smallest units (phonemes) in the beginning of the word can alter their meanings entirely.
+The remainder of each word sounds exactly the same, though the smallest units (phonemes) at the beginning of the word can alter their meanings entirely.
+The word "dogs" has four phonemes: d, o, g, and s.
 A phoneme does not have meaning by itself, but combinations of phonemes do.

 The rules of word structure.
-Morphology governs how morphemes (i.e., smallest units of language) are used in the language system.
+Morphology governs how morphemes (i.e., the smallest meaningful units of language) are used in the language system.
 Morphemes are used to form words and each morpheme differs from another (aka they all serve different meanings).
 They cannot be broken into smaller units or else they will lose their meaning.
 Usually, we divide morphemes into two different types: free and bound.
 Free morphemes can stand alone as their own word (e.g., dog, the) and bound morphemes require another morpheme to make up a word, as they cannot occur alone (e.g., -er, -s).
+The word "dogs" has two morphemes: dog and -s.
 They differ from phonemes because they do have meanings by themselves.

 The rules of sentence structure.
-Many individuals use syntax and grammar synonymously.
-Syntax involves the particular arrangement of words in a sentence, structure of a sentence, and rules that correspond to the way that words are ordered into a sentence.
-Syntax rules are often different depending on the spoken language.
+Many individuals use the words syntax and grammar synonymously.
+Syntax involves the particular arrangement of words in a sentence, the structure of a sentence, and the rules that correspond to the way that words are ordered into a sentence.
+Syntax rules are often different depending on the language.
 For example, let’s compare the syntactic structure of two sentences with the same meaning: one in English and one in Spanish.